 Lodging a complaint

-Before lodging a complaint against a CPA, please read the following documents carefully.
+Before lodging a complaint against a CPA, every complainant must fill out the complaint form and read the following documents carefully.

 - "Everything you need to know about filing a complaint"